Contents

 What Does The Australian Consumer Law Say?

-The Australian Consumer Law (ACL) protects the interest of consumers that are purchasing goods or hiring a service.
-The laws aim to ensure that consumers are treated fairly due to a common imbalance of power.
+TThe Australian Consumer Law (ACL) protects consumers who purchase goods or hire services.
+The law aims to ensure that consumers are treated fairly, addressing the common imbalance of power between businesses and consumers.

 How Can I Comply With These Laws?

 Compliance with these laws needs to be embedded into your practices.
-Safe and hygienic practices (such as the regular cleaning of tools and using safe chemicals) should be an everyday consideration.
-You don’t want customers getting sick after visiting your store.
+After all, you don’t want customers getting sick after visiting your store.
+Here are some practical steps to ensure your salon remains compliant:

 Do I Need A Licence For My Hairdressing Business?